uhasker/getting-things-done-in-next-js/src/chapter2/04-react-components.md

 ![](images/components.png)

 In terms of implementation, a component is just a JavaScript function that takes the data it should render as input and returns the UI representation of the data as output.
 It will probably not come as a surprise to you at this point that the returned UI representation is given by JSX.

+> Do note that all the code we are about to write goes between the `<script>` tags.
+We will fix this in the next section.

 Let us move the task list into its own component: